txcrew/pkrdocs/content/guide/properties/classifications/system.md

 ## R

 {{% details title="Rack and pinion" closed="true" %}}
-Toothed rack (a linear gear) engages with a pinion (a small gear) to convert rotational motion into linear motion, allowing trains to ascend steep inclines and create dynamic ride experiences.
+Toothed rack engages with a pinion to convert rotational motion into linear motion, allowing trains to ascend steep inclines and create dynamic ride experiences.
 {{< badge "Coaster" >}}
 {{% /details %}}

 {{% details title="Raft slide" closed="true" %}}
 Type of water slide designed for 3 or more passengers, typically in an inflatable raft, allowing groups to ride together down a winding or steep chute.